Ilisos

 The Ilisos or Ilisus (Ιλισός, [iliˈsos]) is a river in Athens, Greece.
 Originally a tributary of the Kifisos, it has been rechanneled to the sea.
-It is now largely channeled underground, though as of June 2019 there are plans to unearth the river.
+It is now largely channeled underground, though as of June 2019 there were plans to unearth the river.
 Together with the neighbouring river Kifisos, it drains a catchment area of 420 km2.

 Etymology

 Its name is in all probability Pre-Greek: it features the ending -sós/-ssós/-ttós, which it shares with many other toponyms in Attica and other rivers in Greece, all of which are considered linguistic substratum survivals.

 Ancient Athens

 During antiquity, the river flowed outside the city walls of Athens: Plato wrote in Critias that the river was one of the borders of the ancient walls.
 Its banks—in the busy intersection that presently features the Hilton Hotel and the National Gallery—were grassy and shaded by plane trees, and were considered idyllic in antiquity; they were the favored haunts of Socrates for his walks and teaching.
 The temple of Pankrátēs, a local hero, was located there, giving its name to the modern suburb of Pagkrati.
-Ilisos was also considered a demi-god, the son of Poseidon and Demetra, and was worshipped in a sanctuary on the Ardittos Hill, next to the current Panathinaiko Stadium.
+Ilisos was also considered a demi-god, the son of Poseidon and Demetra, and was worshipped in a sanctuary on the Ardittos hill, next to the current Panathinaiko Stadium.
 This area was named Cynosarges in antiquity and the spring of Kallirrhóē was located there.